sarahwylie/BeersandBands/README.md

 ## A one-stop site for your night out!
 Find a local brewpub and your favorite band or concert venue.
 Search by zip code and date range to plan one or several nights of drunken moshing, chill jamming, or groovy grinding.

-## Created with HTML, CSS, JavaScript, APIs, and Bulma.
+## Created with HTML, CSS, JavaScript, APIs, and Bootstrap alternatives.

 ##*Screenshot here*